Pontifical School of Theology

 2 credits

 The Middle Ages lie between antiquity and modern times, spanning almost a thousand years.
-During this long period, the Church sought to unite the various peoples emerging in the West to form a united Europe.
+During this extended period, the Church sought to unite the various peoples emerging in the West to form a united Europe.
 Enjoying a dynamic and youthful period with the Merovingians, its missionary activity was costly but fruitful.

 The Church helped the Carolingians restore the Holy Roman Empire and create a “state” populated by Christians only to suffer the ravages of feudalism and the Reichkirche system between the 9th and 11th centuries, before liberating itself with the Gregorian Reform.